tylabs/quicksand/README.md

 QuickSand.io Python Library and Command Line Tool

 QuickSand is a Python-based analysis framework to analyze suspected malware documents to identify exploits in streams of different encodings or compressions.
 QuickSand supports documents, PDFs, Mime/Email, Postscript and other common formats.
+A built-in command line tool can process a single document or directory of documents.

 QuickSand supports scanning using Yara signatures within the decoded streams of documents and PDFs to identify exploits or high risk active content.